bahrus/templ-mount/README.md

 <summary>Status Summary</summary>

-The Committee for the Repair of templ-mount is coordinating much needed enhancements, which will include some breaking changes.
+The Committee for the Repair of templ-mount is coordinating fundamental adjustments, which includes some breaking changes from version 0.0.48.

 Repairs were previously put on ice, based on the naive hope that desperately needed browser standards, providing a far more comprehensive solution than templ-mount can provide, were just around the corner.